repology/repology-rules/README.md

 #### remove

-Set to `true` to completely remove package.
-It will not appear anywhere in repology.
+Set to `true` to completely remove a package.
+It will not appear anywhere in Repology.
 Set to `false` to undo.

 ```yaml
 # a metapackage which does not refer to any real project, we don't need it